Direct Speech Translation for Automatic Subtitling: Introduction

-Being such a complex task, automatic subtitling has been so far addressed by dividing the process into different phases \citep{melero-2006-etitle,matusov-etal-2019-customizing,koponen-etal-2020-mt}, such as automatic speech recognition (ASR), timestamp extraction from audio, segmentation in subtitles, and machine translation (MT).
-More recently, drawing from the evidence that direct models avoid error propagation in ST \citep{sperber-paulik-2020-speech} and have competitive quality with cascade architectures \citep{bentivogli-etal-2021-cascade}, \citet{karakanta-etal-2020-42} proposed an ST system that jointly performs translation and segmentation into subtitles, suggesting an improved ability of direct models to exploit speech cues and prosody in subtitle segmentation.
-However, their system does not generate the timestamps, hence missing a critical aspect for reaching the goal of fully automatic subtitling.
+Being such a complex task, automatic subtitling has so far been addressed by dividing the process into different steps \citep{piperidis-etal-2004-multimodal,melero-2006-etitle,matusov-etal-2019-customizing,koponen-etal-2020-mt,bojar-etal-2021-elitr}: automatic speech recognition (ASR), timestamp extraction from audio, segmentation into captions, and their machine translation (MT) into the final subtitles.
+More recently, drawing from the evidence that direct models achieve competitive quality with cascade architectures \citep{ansari-etal-2020-findings}, \citet{karakanta-etal-2020-42} proposed an ST system that jointly translates and segments into subtitles, arguing that direct models are able to better exploit speech cues and prosody in subtitle segmentation.
+However, their system does not generate timestamps, hence missing a critical aspect to reach the goal of fully automatic subtitling.
+Furthermore, the current lack of benchmarks hinders a thorough evaluation of the technologies developed for automatic subtitling.
+In fact, the only corpus publicly available to date is MuST-Cinema \citep{karakanta-etal-2020-must}, which contains only single-speaker audios in the TED-talks domain with verbatim translations.

-In light of the promising results achieved by direct models, in this paper we propose the first direct automatic subtitling system,\footnote{Code and model will be released upon acceptance.} able to jointly perform all these steps in a single solution.
-Concretely, we develop a direct ST model able to produce the translation segmented into readable subtitles with their corresponding timestamps.
-This technology can be also applied to standard translations to obtain, for instance, audio-translation word alignment \citep{Jong2006AutomatedSA,forcedaligner,MacKenzieTurton+2020}, spoken term detection -- or named keyword searching -- \citep{Fiscus2006ResultsOT,10.1186/s13636-021-00212-9,9576572} of translated texts, and speech segmentation or classification \citep{audioretrieval,917689,1045282,iranzo-sanchez-etal-2020-direct} on the target side.